KaiYan289/RLpapersnote/README.md

 145. When making slides, the front "dot" recommendation: unicode 2022 (in custom), 100% height

+146. Be very careful when you adapt random agents to deterministic algorithms (e.g. TD3 to ODT).
+You probably run the risk of not initiating exploration noise, which does not have to exist when it was a stochastic agent.

+147. Be close to standard D4RL format; it is better that your program directly read from get_dataset() such that you have better reproducibility.

+148. Transformer RL agents might have very different hyperparameters from MLP ones (e.g. critic learning rate).

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu